- 28 April 2020

 Thinking of becoming a nurse?
-Ruth Underdown explains exactly what is necessary when looking to qualify as a Registered Nurse (RGN).
+An Adult Nurse explores why she became a nurse and explains exactly what you need to know and do if you’re looking to qualify as a Registered Nurse in the UK.

 I didn’t want to be a nurse.
 When it came to choosing a career, nursing didn’t hold any appeal.